Post-petroleum solutions

 We are unlikely to find another resource as versatile and energy-dense as petroleum.
 As it becomes uneconomical to extract, charcoal is one of many resources displaced by petroleum that will resurface.

-Biochar is not the most important application for charcoal, despite its tremendous and unmatched value as a soil amendment.
+Biochar is not the most important application for charcoal, despite its tremendous and unmatched value as a soil amendment—but it’s the most widely applicable application.
+Anyone with biomass and a match can make it, and soil absorbs more of it than we can make.

 Healing land from logging